Stock events for Bath & Body Works, Inc. (BBWI)

 BBWI’s Geographic footprint

-As of November 1, 2025, Bath & Body Works operates 1,934 company-operated stores across the U.S. and Canada, along with 544 international franchised locations and an online storefront.
-The international presence includes locations in the Middle East, Asia and Australia, the Americas, Europe and the UK, and the Caribbean.
-The company's supply chain is predominantly U.S.-based, with six company-operated distribution and fulfillment centers primarily located in central Ohio.
+Bath & Body Works has a significant geographic presence, primarily through its North American store network.
+As of November 1, 2025, it operates 1,934 company-operated locations in the U.S. and Canada, along with over 544 international franchised locations.
+The company's supply chain is mainly U.S.-based, with inventory managed through six company-operated distribution and fulfillment centers, primarily in central Ohio.

 BBWI Corporate Image Assessment